Religion in the United States: some government resources

 Rhode Island was the best example of the American ideal of religious freedom ever since its founding by Roger Williams.
 You can get a flavor of his time in this July 6, 2011, tribute read by Senator Sheldon Whitehouse, opens a new window and some source materials, opens a new window provided on the website of the Rhode Island Secretary of State.

 Even with the Establishment Clause, there has never been any lack of religion in the halls of government.
 Then, as now, sessions of Congress opened with prayer and each legislative house has had an official chaplain on the public payroll since 1789.
-The current chaplain of the Senate, Dr. Barry C. Black, opens a new window, has served since 2003.
-Chaplain Margaret Grun Kibben, opens a new window has served the House of Representatives since 2021.
-Both are military veterans.
+The current chaplain of the Senate, Dr. Barry C. Black, opens a new window, a Seventh-Day Adventist, has served since 2003.
+Chaplain Margaret Grun Kibben, opens a new window, an American Presbyterian minister, has served the House of Representatives since 2021.
+Both are decorated Navy veterans.
 The chaplains' opening prayers, reproduced in the daily Congressional Record, are sometimes an enlightening reflection of the mood of Congress (search "prayer" in the bound Congressional Record, opens a new window for a date or time period).

 Some of the interesting issues tested by the Establishment Clause have been mandatory vaccinations, tax exemption for churches, the Census, and the Pledge of Allegiance.
 You can find many federal court decisions in the USCOURTS, opens a new window database and in the Supreme Court's United States Reports, opens a new window.

 Vaccinations.
 The issue of community disease prevention versus personal liberty is often in the news.
-Many public school systems and daycares require vaccination of children; some states, including Georgia, allow parents to opt out (except during an epidemic).
+Many public school systems and daycares require vaccination of children; some states, including Georgia, opens a new window, allow parents to opt out (except during an epidemic).
 States do distinguish between religious beliefs and philosophical or other beliefs.
-Some court decisions have cited decisions on deciding a draftee's conscientious objector status.

 If you are interested in this topic from a health communication point of view you can search terms like anti-vaccination movement or vaccine hesitancy in PubMed Central, opens a new window.